-Habitats likely to support troglofauna are karstic limestone, channel iron deposits (CIDs; in particular pisolite in inverted landscape geomorphology), groundwater calcretes above the water table, alluvium/colluvium in valley-fill settings, banded iron formations (BIFs) and weathered and fractured sandstone.
+Habitats likely to support troglofauna are karstic limestone, channel iron deposits (CID; in particular pisolite in inverted landscape geomorphology), groundwater calcretes above the water table, alluvium/colluvium in valley-fill settings, banded iron formations (BIF) and weathered and fractured sandstone.
 Stygofauna are likely where there are groundwater voids present, for example in karst limestone, calcretes, alluvial formations and fractured rock.

-The Project is just off the south-western edge of the Northwest Officer Basin.
-Beyondie Lakes and 10 Mile Lake are developed within a palaeochannel system, underlain by bedrock of the Sunbeam Group, consisting mostly of sedimentary sandstones, siltstones, conglomerates and shales.
-Within the lakes, Quaternary lacustrine deposits are mainly clay, mud and silt which are usually saline and commonly gypsiferous.
+The Project is located just off the north-western edge of the Yilgarn Craton and just off the south-western edge of the North-west Officer Basin.
+Beyondie Lakes, Ten Mile Lake and Lake Sunshine are developed within a palaeochannel system within the Little Sandy Desert north of the Yilgarn Craton, underlain by bedrock of the Sunbeam Group, consisting mostly of sedimentary sandstones, siltstones, conglomerates and shales.
+Within the lakes, Quaternary low porosity lacustrine deposits are mainly clay, mud and silt which are hypersaline and commonly gypsiferous.
 Surrounding the lakes are expanses of Quaternary Aeolian sand and sand sheets.
 Longitudinal (seif), chain and net dunes are abundant.
-Two main calcretes are present consistent with two palaeochannels terminating at the lake system and currently reflected in two surface drainage lines, i.e. Nanyerinny Creek flowing into the Beyondie Lakes from the west and 477 Creek flowing into 10 Mile Lake from the south.
+Two large calcrete deposits present and are reflected in two surface drainage lines, i.e. Nanyerinny Creek flowing into the Beyondie Lakes from the west and 477 Creek flowing into Ten Mile Lake from the south.